Christian Adinata: Career

+2019

+In October, Adinata won gold in the mixed team event of the World Junior Championships in Kazan, Russia.
+In the individual event, he was seeded eighth in the boys' singles and finished in the fourth round.

 2022

-In April, he lost in the semi-finals of Orléans Masters from Indian player Mithun Manjunath after going from qualification.
-In latter May, he won a bronze medal in the men's team at the Southeast Asian Games.
+In April, Adinata reached the semi-finals of Orléans Masters after going from qualification.
+In May, he won a bronze medal in the men's team at the SEA Games.

 In June, Adinata won his first senior title at the Italian International.
 In July, he competed at the Taipei Open but lost in the qualifying round.
 In October, he competed at the home tournament, Indonesia Masters Super 100 but lost in the quarter-finals from Taiwanese player Lee Chia-hao.
 In November, he lost in the second round of the Australian Open from Japanese player Kodai Naraoka.

 2023

-In January, Adinata competed at the home tournament, Indonesia Masters, but had to lose in the first round from Japanese player Kenta Nishimoto in rubber games.
-In the next tournament, he lost in the second round of the Thailand Masters from Chinese Taipei player Lin Chun-yi.
+Adinata started the season in the Indonesia Masters, but lost in the first round against Kenta Nishimoto in rubber games.
+In the next tournament, he lost in the second round of the Thailand Masters to Lin Chun-yi of Chinese Taipei.

+In March, Adinata competed at the Spain Masters, but lost in the second round against 6th seed Rasmus Gemke.
+He then played at the Orléans Masters, and beating the defending champion Toma Junior Popov in the first round, but lost in the second round to Magnus Johannesen.

+In May, Adinata represented Indonesia at the SEA Games in Cambodia, and won the gold medals in the men's team and singles events.
+Adinata then reached the Malaysia Masters semi-finals, but had to retired in the match against Prannoy H. S. following a knee injury.